jaredpetersen/kafka-connect-redis/docs/connectors/SOURCE.md

 # Kafka Connect Redis - Source
 Subscribes to Redis channels/patterns (including [keyspace notifications](https://redis.io/topics/notifications)) and writes the received messages to Kafka.

+**WARNING** Delivery of keyspace notifications is not reliable for Redis clusters.
+Keyspace notifications are node-local and adding new upstream nodes to your Redis cluster will likely involve a short period where events on the new node are not picked up until the connector discovers the node and issues a SUBSCRIBE command to it.
+This is a limitation of keyspace notifications that the Redis organization would like to overcome in the future.

 ## Record Schema

 ### Key